Kvrnn/fail2ban-prometheus-exporter/README.md

 ```

 Use the `:latest` tag to get the latest stable release.
-See the [registry page](https://gitlab.com/hctrdev/fail2ban-prometheus-exporter/container_registry) for all available tags.

 **NOTE:** While it is possible to mount the `fail2ban.sock` file directly, it is recommended to mount the parent folder instead.
 The `.sock` file is deleted by fail2ban on shutdown and re-created on startup and this causes problems for the docker mount.
-See [this reply](https://gitlab.com/hctrdev/fail2ban-prometheus-exporter/-/issues/11#note_665003499) for more details.

 ## 2. Metrics